 For starters, no, this is not some kind of Nerf-inspired phone that people can use to make calls one minute, and kick across the room the next (although the inventors out there might want to take a run at this, because it would be a bestseller).

-Rather, softphones are software apps that let people make and receive calls on the VoIP phone system network across various devices, such as their desktop computer, laptop, tablet or smartphone.
+Rather, softphones are software apps that let people make and receive calls on the cloud phone system network across various devices, such as their desktop computer, laptop, tablet or smartphone.
 Here are 5 reasons why your business — and your users — will fall in love with softphones, and wonder how you ever survived in the pre-softphone era:

 1. Affordably and Quickly Add Users

-With a conventional landline phone system, adding lines to support new hires is costly, time consuming and tedious — especially if technicians must come on site and lay cable and configure the PBX.
+With a conventional landline phone system, adding lines to support new hires is costly, time-consuming, and tedious — especially if technicians must come on-site and lay cable and configure the PBX.
 It can be several days or even weeks before lines are added.

 Softphones eliminate this pain and suffering.
-New hires simply head to a special URL in their web browser, and they are all set to make and receive calls, as well as access all VoIP phone system features such as chat and SMS, call history, contact list, and more.
+New hires simply head to a special URL in their web browser, and they are all set to make and receive calls, as well as access all cloud phone system features such as chat and SMS, call history, contact list, and more.

 2. Support a Mobile Workforce

 Because softphones are designed to work with tablets and smartphones, they are ideal for “road warriors” who spend little (or maybe virtually no) time at their desks.
 What’s more, employees have full control over various calling options such as mute, hold, transfer, add call, speaker, and more.